atsumoto/atsumoto.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a master student at a graduate school of informatics, Nagoya University.
 I am a member of [Higashinaka group](https://www.ds.is.i.nagoya-u.ac.jp/) and supervised by Prof. [Ryuichiro Higashinaka](https://scholar.google.com/citations?user=ycBiJn8AAAAJ).
-I am interested in task-oriented dialogue systems, reinforcement learning, and natural language processing.
+My research interests lie in task-oriented dialogue systems, reinforcement learning, and natural language processing.

 Education
 ======